RenaudAbaj/RenaudAbaj.github.io/howtodqx/switch.md

 ![](nin3.png)

 Once you're on this form, enter the requiered information, then set "Country/region of residence" to "Japan".

+Just as the Square Enix account, you must use a different e-mail address than the one you use for your regular Nintendo account.

 Once the form have been completed, click on the checkbox next to "I agree to the Nintendo Account User Agreement and I acknowledge that I have read the Nintendo Privacy Policy." and click on "Continue".